cthogg/overreacted.io/src/pages/my-decade-in-review/index.md

 In April, my salary got delayed by several weeks.
 It went through eventually, but I realized it's time to look for a new job.
 I found some company using one of my projects, and they agreed to sponsor my work on it for a few months.

 My girlfriend asked if I wanted to get married.
 I said I thought I'd get married late in my 30s.
 She asked: "Why?"
 I couldn't really find any justification for waiting so we soon bought rings and got married.
-Our wedding has cost us $100.
+Our wedding cost us $100.

 The deadline for my talk was approaching.
 But I had no idea how to implement "time travel".
 I knew that Elm had something similar, but I was scared to look at it because I worried I'd find out time travel can't be implemented well in JS.